Sunday, June 28, 2009

-Homemade Piggies in a Blanket
+Homemade Piggies in a Blanket {Pigs in a Blanket}

-Homemade Pigs in a Blanket over at Real Mom Kitchen.
-At first glance I thought it was a Sausage Kolache, oh how I love those, but no it wasn't It was "Piggies in a Blanket" gone grown up!!!!
-I think Laura's version makes a old time favorite adult style.
-Now don't get me wrong I love the quick crescent roll version, but these are way better.
-They DO take a bit more time to prepare since it is homemade roll dough, so you will need a little patience in that department.
+I saw this recipe for Homemade Pigs in a Blanket at Real Mom Kitchen.
+At first glance I thought it was a Sausage Kolache, oh how I love those, but it wasn't.
+Now don't get me wrong I love the quick crescent roll version, but homemade are so much better.

 Start by dissolving the yeast and 1 teaspoon sugar in milk and water; let stand for 5 minutes.
 Add egg, shortening, salt, remaining sugar and enough flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 8-10 minutes.